-- Hidcote Manor

-- Village of Broadway

-- Snowshill Manor and Garden
+- Hidcote Manor - Snowshill Manor and Garden

-- Village of Bibury

 Today we travel first to Chipping Campden and the delightful National Trust property, Hidcote Manor.
 Hidcote is significant for its influential garden, designed in the English Arts and Craft style by Major Lawrence Johnston as a series of rooms of different character and theme, separated from each other by walls and hedges.